 - Interview all cases suspected as being part of the outbreak or cluster. - Request medical records for any case in your jurisdiction that died, was too ill to be interviewed, or for whom there are no appropriate surrogates to interview. - Prepare a line list of cases in your jurisdiction.
-Minimal information needed for the line list might include patient name or other identifier, DSHS or laboratory specimen identification number, specimen source, date of specimen collection, date of birth, county of residence, date of onset (if known), symptoms, underlying conditions, treatments and outcome of case, and risky exposures, such as inadequate waste disposal near the home or work, recreational activities in areas with inadequate waste disposal, or travel to an endemic country reported by the case or surrogate.
+Minimal information needed for the line list might include patient name or other identifier, race/ethnicity, DSHS or laboratory specimen identification number, specimen source, date of specimen collection, date of birth, county of residence, date of onset (if known), symptoms, underlying conditions, treatments and outcome of case, and exposures to a soil environment hospitable to helminths and where the exposure occurred (e.g., farm, ranch, domicile lacking adequate plumbing, recreational area, or another occupational site), possible zoonotic transmission (e.g., exposure to pig manure), and the patient's travel history (e.g., travel location, duration, household members who traveled).

-ID Nam Age Sex Ethnicity Onset Symptoms Risks Notes e 1 NT 34 F White/non- Hispanic 12/4/16 Diarrhea, Anemia Lived in Vietnam last 5 years, currently lives in same neighborhood as ID 2 Brother ill 2 PR 4 M Unknown 11/30/16 Anemia, bloody stool Poor sanitation near home, lives in same neighborhood as ID 1 Lost to follow up (LTF)
+ID Name Age Sex Ethnicity Onset Symptoms Risks Notes 1 NT 34 F White/non- Hispanic 12/4/16 Diarrhea, Anemia Lived in Vietnam last 5 years, currently lives in same neighborhood as ID 2 Brother ill 2 PR 4 M Unknown 11/30/16 Anemia, bloody stool Poor sanitation near home, lives in same neighborhood as ID 1 Lost to follow up (LTF)

-- If the outbreak was reported in association with an apparent common risk factor (e.g., work or live near a possible site of soil contamination, members of the same household with similar travel), recommend that anyone displaying symptoms seek medical attention from a healthcare provider. - If several cases in the same family or geographic area are identified and there is a possibility for similar exposures (e.g., travel to the same country, poor sanitation), testing of potentially exposed persons or mass de-worming treatment may be warranted.
+- If the outbreak was reported in association with an apparent common risk factor (e.g., work or live near a possible site of soil contamination, members of the same household with similar travel), recommend that anyone displaying symptoms seek medical attention from a healthcare provider. - If several cases in the same family or geographic area are identified and there is a possibility for similar exposures (e.g., travel to the same country, poor sanitation), testing of potentially exposed persons or treatment may be warranted.

-Provider, School, Child-Care Facility, and General Public Reporting Requirements

-Confirmed, probable and clinically suspected cases are required to be reported within 1 week to the local or regional health department or the Texas Department of State Health Services (DSHS), Emerging and Acute Infectious Disease Branch (EAIDU) at (512) 776-7676.
+Provider, School, Child-Care Facility, and General Public Reporting Requirements Confirmed, probable and clinically suspected cases are required to be reported within 1 week to the local or regional health department or the Texas Department of State Health Services (DSHS), Emerging and Acute Infectious Disease Branch (EAIDU) at (512) 776-7676.